andrew-kan/andrew-kan/README.md

-- 👋 Hi, I’m @andrew-kan
+- 👋 Hi, I’m @andrew-kan, a Computer Engineering student at McGill University.
-- 👀 I’m interested in full stack development as well as hardware.
+- 👀 I’m interested in embedded software, as well as full-stack development.
 - 🌱 I’m currently learning Javascript and other web development technologies.
-- 📫 How to reach me ... email me at andrew.m.kan@gmail.com
+- 📫 Feel free to reach out at andrew.m.kan@gmail.com

 <!---
 andrew-kan/andrew-kan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.